Do Disney Characters Have Last Names? The Short Answer

 do disney characters have last names

 Some Disney characters do have last names, but many of Disney’s most famous characters are known by only one name or by a title.
 The short answer is that Disney naming works character by character.
-A few characters have clear surnames in canon, some are identified by family names only in expanded materials, and many never use a last name in the way real people do.

 If you have ever wondered whether Disney characters have last names because of trivia games, autograph questions, or plain curiosity, the simplest way to think about it is this: Disney is inconsistent on purpose.
 Characters are built for storytelling first, not for a perfectly realistic naming system.
-That is why Mickey Mouse and Donald Duck effectively have full names, while Cinderella, Ariel, and many others are usually known by one name alone.

 Quick answer: do Disney characters have last names?